HarkerDev/harker-courses/README.md

 ### To run:

+In command line,

 `git clone https://github.com/aggarwalneeraj141/harker-courses`

-Create a folder `credentials`, and inside, `credentials.js`.
+Wherever you cloned it, create a folder inside the project named `credentials`, and inside, `credentials.js`.
 Inside of this file, add your Firebase configuration script.
 So,

 ```
   var config = {